 āchāryopāsanaṁ – it is the service (opasanam/upasana) to Guru (acharyo)

 ātma-vinigrahaḥ- the soul humbled

 Unto your abundance that was given in trust, unto your despicable vain display of arrogance.
 Non-violence the eye of the end/termination of the straight forwardedness.
-It is (non-violence) the service to guru that is the cleanliness of purification of one’s firmness in position, the soul humbled.
+It is (non-violence) the service to guru that is pure determines one’s firmness in position, the soul humbled.